freeipa/freeipa-perftest/README.md

                                   Type of expected result.  [default:
                                   no_errors]
   --expected-result INTEGER       Expected result of the test, in seconds.
+ --number-of-subgroups INTEGER   Number of sub groups for Groupsize test
+                                  [default: 0]
   --help                          Show this message and exit.
 ```